rcsoyer/console-game/README.md

 * ./gradlew clean build - build the application
 * gradle run - run the app via gradle command line

+#### IntelliJ IDEA

+Configure the project to point to a JDK 15 available on the local machine enabling JDK preview feature.
+<br>The project uses Lombok hence it must be enabled Annotation Processors

 ### Game rules

 The winner is determined by the following schema: